 According to me, these factors they’ve mentioned above are in no way an exhaustive list of factors.
 There can be many more, for instance, a grieving period (losing someone or a relationship), a period of extreme love & happiness (initial phase of falling in love), for women their menstrual cycle phase, any of the numerous psychological struggles (usually referred to as “disorders”), etc.

 In each of the above situations, different people respond differently – some engage in emotional eating when stressed out, others stop eating!
 Some eat more when in love, others forget everything else (including food) when in love!

 Given all the above, how can there ever be an “ideal” weight?
 Yes, I know, that’s why a “weight range” is mentioned.
 But, hey, did you know that all these “ranges” and “ideal” numbers are based on research done on WEIRD populations?

-An article(2) published in National Academy of Sciences states, “However, most research published in our leading journals has relied on sampling WEIRD (Western, educated, industrialized, rich, and democratic) populations.”
+An article(2) published in the National Academy of Sciences states, “However, most research published in our leading journals has relied on sampling WEIRD (Western, educated, industrialized, rich, and democratic) populations.”

 Why is this a problem beyond the fact that it’s skewed to a particular kind of population?